bogus34/bookshelf-fields/README.md

     db.plugin Fields.plugin(options)

 Now you are ready to add fields information to models.
-There are two equivalent ways to do it: with exported functions 'field', 'fields' and 'enable_validation' and with the same methods, mixed into a Function prototype.
-If you choose the second way you need to call `Fields.pollute_function_prototype()` before.
+There are two equivalent ways to do it: with exported functions 'field', 'fields' and 'enableValidation' and with the same methods, mixed into a Model prototype.
+If you choose the second way you need to pass option `augement_model: true` to plugin.

 ## Provided helpers